ubco-mds-2021-labs/dashboard1-group-e/README.md

 ## Team Members

 - Evelyn Sugihermanto: I love watching k-dramas in my spare time.
-- Person 2: one sentence about you!
+- Justine Filion: I love skiing and art journaling.
 - Person 3: one sentence about you!
 - Person 4: one sentence about you!

 ## Describe your topic/interest in about 150-200 words

 The main topic of interest that our dashboard aims to achieve is to track and predict the sales and profit performance of Superstore.
 Tracking of sales and profit can be achieved by visualizing the sales and profit figures across different variables of interest such as Ship Mode, Market Segment, States, Category and Sub-category of items.
 Tracking the sales and profit figures across different variables of interest is essential as it would help the audience better understand the current situation of the stores and which factors contribute most to the sales and profit.
-Apart from that, we are also interested to incorporate a prediction feature in our dashboard through some machine learning models such as Random Forest, Boosting, etc. to predict the sales and profit figures.
+Apart from that, we are also interested in incorporating a prediction feature in our dashboard through some machine learning models such as Random Forest, Boosting, etc. to predict the sales and profit figures.
 The prediction feature hopes to help the audience predict which Ship Mode, Market Segment, States, Category and Sub-category of items will bring in more sales and profit.This will hopefully enable our target audience to focus on improving categories with lower sales and profit and maintain categories that has higher sales and profit.

 ## About this Dashboard